A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · You can use dialogue from the episodes, as long as you do not simply rewrite the whole episode.
 As the dialogue is copyright material, this MUST be acknowledged with episode title and the name of the writer(s).

-4. Mary Sue
+5. Mary Sue

-5. Submission
+6. Submission

 When you submit a story, you must generally include the following with your text:

-· The name under which you want the story to be published.
+· The author's name under which you want the story to be published.
 Your real name or a pen name will do, it’s up to you.

 · The title of the story, acknowledgements, if any, and whether you want a beta-reader or not.
 Beta-reading is not a requirement, but is HIGHLY recommended, even if you have had your story read by someone else before sending it to us.